ajrisylhasi/QuestionaireApp/Requirement.md

 Allowing users (especially students) to easily access our web based questionnaire and simply go through some questions after filling very few personal information fields; all in a responsive and super clear layout.

+A simple yet appealing webpage where everything is visible.

+Answering the questionnaire shall be done anonymously.

+A login button (for administrators).

+A resert button (for the user) to clear responses from all fields.

+Different questionnaires available.

+Multiple questions, of multiple types, per quesstionaire.

 ## III.Current processes (model)